dynamiqs/dynamiqs/docs/documentation/getting_started/sharp-bits.md

 ## Using a for loop

 If you want to simulate multiple Hamiltonians or initial states, you should use batching instead of a `for` loop.
-We explain in detail how it works in the [Batching simulations](../basics/batching-simulations.md) tutorial, and the associated gain in performance.
+This functionality is explained in detail in the [Batching simulations](../basics/batching-simulations.md) tutorial, together with the associated gain in performance.